Constructions of torsion-free countable, amenable, weakly mixing groups

-Finally, we will use the Basilica group $\cal B$ that was constructed in\cite{GZ02}.
-It is 3-generated residually finite-2 group, amenable \cite{BV05} but not subexponentially amenable\cite{GZ02}.
-Therefore if we take $G=\cal B$ in the argument of the previous paragraph, then we obtain the desired example $H \in AG\setminus SG$.
+Finally, let $\mathcal B$ be the Basilica group that was constructed in \cite{GZ02}.
+It is 2-generated, residually finite-$2$ group, amenable (and so, in particular, has exponential growth) \cite{BV05}, but not subexponentially amenable \cite{GZ02}.
+Therefore, if we replace $\mathcal G$ by $\mathcal B$ in the argument of the previous paragraph, we obtain the desired example $H \in AG \smallsetminus SG$. \end{proof}